Beth Heiden: Biography

 In her first year of high school (Madison West High School) Heiden was a tennis and soccer player.
-That same year, 1975, she ran a national record in the mile for her age and ran in states for both the 800 and the mile.
+That same year, 1975, she ran a national record in the mile for her age and ran in the state championship for both the 800 and the mile.

 She attended her first Olympics in 1976, at the age of 17.
-In 1979, she won the World Allround Speed Skating Championships, the second female American to do so.
-Kit Klein had been the first, winning the first official world championship in 1936.
+In 1979, she won the World Allround Speed Skating Championships, the second American woman to do so.
+(Kit Klein had been the first, winning the first official world championship in 1936.)
 Heiden won a bronze medal in the 3,000 m at the 1980 Winter Olympics in Lake Placid, skating on an ankle injury that had bothered her for some time.

 In cycle racing, which she took up as cross training outside the skating season, Heiden won both the United States National Road Race Championships and the Road World Championship in 1980.
 After the Olympics, while a student at the University of Vermont (UVM), she was the NCAA national champion in cross-country skiing in 1983 and an All-American in the same sport, as a walk on in her first year of the sport.
 In that same year she became the US National Champion in one of the skiing distance events.
 She graduated from the university in 1983 and was inducted into the UVM Athletic Hall of Fame in 1993.
 She has also been inducted in the Speed Skating Hall of Fame.

 She suffered a broken wrist and a ruptured spleen when she fell to the ground in 1980 after a second-floor porch railing gave way.

 She now lives in California, where she continues cross-country skiing with her family.
 In the 2010 US Nationals, Heiden placed in the top 10 in two races at the age of 50.
 She has won the California Gold Rush, Great Race, and won every single race she competed in at the cross-country skiing Master's World Championships in McCall, Idaho.
 She placed in the top five at the NCAA Western Regionals in 2006 as a guest skier, and achieved a top 20 and two top 15s in the US Supertour in West Yellowstone in 2009.

 On November 16, 2013, she was inducted into the US Bicycling Hall of Fame in the "Modern Road & Track Competitor" category.

 Heiden's daughter, Joanne Reid, has been a member of the US biathlon national team since 2015 and was an NCAA champion cross-country skier at the University of Colorado Boulder.